 Commons: a general term for shared resources in which each stakeholder has an equal interest.

-Our Disciplinary Commons aims:
+Our Disciplinary Commons has twin aims:

 By engaging in shared exploration of our teaching in this way, we will achieve: